 Those are… good questions.
 But in the age of supercomputing mobile phones that fit comfortably in your pocket, tiny health monitoring computers that fit snugly in your ears don’t seem all that far-fetched.

 Here’s how it works: a modern hearing aid’s primary function is still amplifying certain sounds to make them easier to hear.
 Which sounds the device amplifies will vary depending on the person wearing the hearing aid–or, maybe, on the room you’re in.
 Modern, “smart” hearing aids are quite adept at optimizing their output in even the most challenging surroundings (we’re talking rooms with high ceilings, noisy restaurants, crowded auditoriums–you get the idea).

 In order to function at peak efficiency when adapting to your environment, hearing aids are equipped with any number of sensors.
 It’s a relatively small matter (no pun intended) to take the data from those sensors and make some educated assessments regarding your health.

 Some technology companies have even created health monitoring AI suites that integrate with your smartphone to provide you with the following data:

 - Fall: A fall can seem like a rather mundane event.
-You trip over an extension cord and, uh, you get back up.
+You trip over an extension cord, and, uh, you get back up.
 No big deal, right?
-But as the years catch up with you, falls can turn into a bigger problem, largely because getting back up isn’t as easy as it used to be.
+But as the years catch up with you, falls can turn into a bigger problem, largely because getting back up isn’t as easy as it used to be and because as you get older, your bones become more fragile.
 Some of these sophisticated, health monitoring hearing aids can watch for a fall and send text message alerts to a family member should a tumble occur.
 This means you won’t have to spend the whole night on the floor–you can get help a lot sooner!

 All of this information is recorded and sent to a smartphone app, so you can analyze, synthesize, and interact with all this data.